 Travelling in a car, camper or motorhome with your dog this summer?
-Here are some tips to cool them down if they get overheated, and how to keep them cool.
+Worried that they'll overheat?
+Here are some essential tips to keep dogs cool on a road trip.

 It is hot.

 Baking hot.
 Like 37 degrees hot (99F for my American friends)

 Lovely sunny weather makes travelling a joy and most dog owners relish the thought of road trips and outdoor adventures with their pup.
 We definitely love travelling with our dog- can't imagine adventures without him.

 However, our furry friends often struggle with warm temperatures- especially if you're heading into Europe where it's a lot hotter than the UK.
 Here are some tips on how to keep your dog cool in a car, caravan or motorhome, both during the travelling part of your road trip and also during your rest days.

 NOTE: If you're heading to France or Europe with your dog after 01 January 2021, some things have changed.
 Here's what you need to know about dog travel to Europe after BREXIT.

 Planning a road trip with your dog?
 Grab your FREE dog travel checklist below:

 Accessories to keep a dog cool in a car on a road trip

 There are some dog travel accessories we've tried which are fantastic for keeping Mac cool whilst we're driving and when we've stopped.